Subject Source: Library of Congress Subject Headings

 Overview The collection contains the correspondence of Robert Bryan Michener and Edith Riner Michener written while serving as Quaker missionaries in Kenya, East Africa, in the 1930s.
 Working under the auspices of the American Friends African Mission, a program of the Five Years Meeting, R. Bryan Michener served as a physician at the hospital in Kaimosi and then principal of the Boys’ School.
 Edith Michener first taught English at the Boys’ School and then organized the Girls’ Boarding School.
 Their...

-Scope and Content note This collection is comprised of the papers of Herbert Nicholson.
-It includes sections of a manuscript, possibly "Valiant Odyssey: Herbert Nicholson in and out of America's concentration camps," letters to Herbert Nicholson from individuals he met in Japan, some thanking him for his efforts to aid Japanese-Americans in the U.S. after World War II began, photographs of Herbert Nicholson and others, and Nicholson's research notes related to Japanese internment.
+Overview This collection is comprised of the papers of Herbert Nicholson.
+It includes sections of a manuscript, letters to Herbert Nicholson from individuals he met in Japan, photographs of Herbert Nicholson and others, and Nicholson's research notes related to Japanese internment.

-Scope and Content note This collection is composed of seventeen anonymously hand-written volumes composed of lists of Quaker ministers from Britain and the U.S., and from the U.S. to Britain from the mid seventeenth century through the mid nineteenth century.
+Overview This collection is comprised of 17 anonymously hand-written volumes comprised of lists of Quaker ministers from Britain and the United States, and from the United States to Britain from the mid 17th century through the mid 19th century.